Growing tomatoes in pots are very popular with home gardeners. People love to have some fresh juicy tomatoes in their daily meals.

 Step-10: How to fertilize tomatoes in pots

-When preparing your potting soil mix using a proprietary brand.
-If you are going to prepare your own potting soil then add necessary nutrient components and slow release organic fertilizer.
+When preparing your potting soil, mix using a proprietary brand.
+If you are going to prepare your own potting soil, then add the necessary nutrient components and slow-release organic fertilizer.
 In that case, chicken manure pellets are a great source of nutrients for tomatoes.

 But those are not enough for your potting tomatoes.
-You need to provide additional nutrients supply every one or two weeks later depending on your plant’s growth.
+You need to provide an additional nutrient supply every one or two weeks later, depending on your plant’s growth.

-If your tomatoes produce more leaves than fruits that means you are providing too much fertilizer to the plants.
-In that situation, you need to reduce nitrogen supply and provide more phosphorous and potassium.
+If your tomatoes produce more leaves than fruits, that means you are providing too much fertilizer to the plants.
+In that situation, you need to reduce the nitrogen supply and provide more phosphorous and potassium.
 A little pruning will help the plants produce more fruits.

-On the other hand, if the plant leaves turn yellow and reduce the fruit production that means you are providing fewer nutrients supply to the plants.
+On the other hand, if the plant leaves turn yellow and reduce fruit production, that means you are providing fewer nutrients supply to the plants.

 Liquid tomato fertilizer works better for container tomatoes.
-Besides, applying this fertilizer, a little bit easier than solid fertilizer.
+Besides, applying this fertilizer is a little bit easier than solid fertilizer.
 You can buy different types of liquid fertilizer from gardening stores.

-You can also make your own liquid fertilize at home using your kitchen garbage or groceries like-
+You can also make your own liquid fertilization at home using your kitchen garbage or groceries like-

 - Liquid fertilizer from boiling water of vegetables and foods